caveinn/Jumia_scrapy_app/README.md

 # First_scrapy_app
-crape date from jumia to get the discounted products
+scrape data from jumia to get the discounted products